 Here are actions that the WCA, through its Traffic Committee, has taken in its efforts to reduce the speed of drivers passing through Waterford and maintain the historical character of the village.

-BOS voted to fund and install Waterford’s temporary, pole-mounted-speed-display signs, and directed County staff to start work on design proposals for other traffic calming and reduction measures such as chicanes/chokers at the Village's three entry points.
-Staff will also undertake a feasibility study for a possible byway.
+Traffic Committee's overview of the BOS vote to fund and install Waterford’s temporary, pole-mounted-speed-display signs, and directed County staff to start work on design proposals for other traffic calming and reduction measures such as chicanes/chokers at the Village's three entry points.

 2018 — 2019

 The Traffic Committee worked closely with the County and VDOT to identify measures that will both reduce traffic volume and speed throughout the entire village, and that are permitted by Virginia law.
 WCA members were surveyed to better understand what solutions they support.